Railgun36/Railgun36/README.md

 ### Hello World!
 This is Nico - aka [Railgun36] 👋

-## I'm working as an Intern in Robotic Process Automation, I'm a Student in Digitalization and I'm a Hobby-Coder
+## I'm working as an Intern in Robotic Process Automation, I'm a Student in Digitalization and I'm a selftought Hobby-Coder

 - 🎲 Calculator-App for Mahjongg Game ✔️
 - ❌ TikTakToe Terminal: Single/Multi-Player ✔️